 Donna Figurski 30:20

 Yeah, I think you’re I think that’s very true.
-And just congratulations on your 10 year anniversary too, because that’s huge.
-And I don’t know whether you do anything for it.
-But every anniversary, we make it kind of big, we go out to dinner before the pandemic thing, we go out to dinner I’ll buy David flowers or I’ll cook in a special dinner, we have cake or some special dessert for him.
+And just congratulations on your 10th anniversary too, because that’s huge.
+And I don’t know whether you do anything about it.
+But every anniversary, we make it kind of big, we go out to dinner before the pandemic thing, we go out to dinner I’ll buy David flowers or I’ll cook a special dinner, and we have cake or some special dessert for him.

 Donna Figurski 30:45